psychemedia/storytelling-notes/tales-to-tell.md

 Publication date 1896

 https://archive.org/details/wondersofinvisib00math_1
-The wonders of the invisible world: being an account of the tryals of several vvitches, lately excuted [sic] in New-England: and of several remarkable curiosities therein occurring. : Together with I. Observations upon the nature, the number, and the operations of the devils.
+The wonders of the invisible world: being an account of the tryals of several witches, lately excuted [sic] in New-England: and of several remarkable curiosities therein occurring. : Together with I. Observations upon the nature, the number, and the operations of the devils.
 II.
 A short narrative of a late outrage committed by a knot of witches in Swede-Land, very much resembling, and so far explaining, that under which New-England has laboured.
 III.
 Some councels directing a due improvement of the terrible things lately done by the unusual and amazing range of evil-spirits in New-England.
 IV.
 A brief discourse upon those temptations which are the more ordinary devices of Satan. by Mather, Cotton, 1663-1728

 Publication date 1693